LordEvron/lordevron.github.io/_posts/2025-03-14-bypassing-isp-surveillance.md

 The second response will have an ech public key associated like this:

-`ipv4hint=104.21.36.186,172.67.94.23 ech=AEX+DQBB6wAgACCu5Zf/prTuoMBHkBPIY0FTjXBoA6rmKxGomns9....`
+`ipv4hint=104.21.36.186, 172.67.94.23 ech=AEX+DQB....`

-# Why is that usefull?
+# Why is that useful?
 Some readers, may still think that this is a bit pointless, since the ISP still route all our traffic to the final destination.
 So, Even with the implementation of Encrypted Client Hello (ECH) and DNS over HTTPS (DoH), a fundamental limitation remains: your Internet Service Provider (ISP) still has visibility into the final server you are connecting to.
-This is because your ISP act like a post office; they see the destination address (IP) on every letter you send.
+This is because your ISP act like a post office; they see the destination address (IP) on every message you send.

 But here's why ECH and DoH are still really useful: many websites use something called a reverse proxy, like *Cloudflare*.
 These proxies are a big part of how the internet works today.
 They sit between you and the websites you visit.
 They make websites faster, safer, and handle lots of traffic.
 And most importantly, *these proxies let many websites share the same internet address*.

-So, when you connect to a website that utilizes a reverse proxy, your ISP only observes a connection to the proxy's IP, not the specific website you are accessing.
-This is where ECH plays a key role.
-While your ISP can still see the connection to the reverse proxy itself, ECH effectively hides the precise website you are visiting within that network.
-By encrypting the ClientHello message, which includes the Server Name Indication (SNI), ECH prevents your ISP from determining which of the numerous websites behind the proxy you are accessing.
+So, when you connect to a website that utilizes a reverse proxy, your ISP only can see the connection to the proxy's IP, not the specific website you are accessing.
+And this is where ECH plays a key role.
+By encrypting the ClientHello message, which includes the Server Name Indication (SNI), ECH prevents your ISP from knowing which of the numerous websites behind the proxy you are accessing.
-This is particularly true in today's web environment, where a vast number of websites rely on reverse proxies.
+This is particularly true in today's web environment, where a vast number of websites rely on Content Delivery Network (CDN).
 Without ECH, (and even with encrypted DNS), your browsing activity within these shared infrastructures would still be visible.
-ECH makes sure that your browsing privacy is maintained by hiding your final destination, even when the ISP has visibility of the connection to the proxy's server.
+ECH makes sure that you maintain the browsing privacy by hiding your final destination, even when the ISP has visibility of the connection to the proxy's server.